DKC-Recompiled/snes-assembly-trace-extractor/README.md

 It handles code repetitions and SPC700 audio code.

-This was developed using [Mesen](https://github.com/SourMesen/Mesen2), but I guess any `.txt` log traces from any emulator would work.
+This was developed using [Mesen](https://github.com/SourMesen/Mesen2), but I don't guarantee it will for other emulators.

-This tool has no dependencies nor require Mesen to work.

 > [!IMPORTANT]
 > **No rom, assets, nor extracted code in this repository**.